|

 The patch key (1) defined the wiring of both patch panels

-to the left of the crypto unit.
+to the left of the cipher unit.
 It is currently unknown how often the patch key was

 changed.
 The Germans called it the Decade Key, but this only refers to the number